chatsagnik/thoughts.github.io/content/posts/selfreductions.md

 ## Preliminaries

+_Readers familiar with concepts such as Decision problems, Search Problems, and complexity classes TFNP, PPAD, PLS, etc. can skip this section._

 - **Languages:** In the world of complexity and computability, a language is a set of strings formed out of some alphabet.
 Formally, $L\subseteq\Sigma^*$, where the alphabet $\Sigma$ is a finite set of symbols, and $\Sigma^*$ refers to the [Kleene closure](https://en.wikipedia.org/wiki/Kleene_star#Definition) of $\Sigma$.

 In the world of complexity, Properties and Problems are _computable_ functions/ relations defined w.r.t. languages.